 Cleaning material.
 Wood varnish.
 Sanding paper.
 The cost of owning wooden furniture adds up fast, and that’s not including the price for replacing each piece after it wears out.
 HDPE furniture products are inexpensive when compared to maintenance costs for wood.

 Keep in mind that low costs and cheap maintenance don’t mean you’re sacrificing comfort and style.
-We think it’s pretty hard not to feel relaxed while kicking back in a Cape Cod Adirondack chair.
+We think it’s pretty hard not to feel relaxed while kicking back in a Yacht Club Adirondack chair.

 Pro Tip: Don’t forget to winterize your patio space and outdoor furniture as the cold weather sets in.